 One way to fight traffic tickets is to determine what law you broke, study the law, break it down into elements, and then challenge any elements that you can.
 If you successfully challenge even one element, you can argue that you never actually broke the law at all.
 It’s quite possible that your traffic charge will be dismissed.
 Can this be done with running a stop sign or failure to yield?

 The Law Broken Down

-Title 21, Subtitle 7, Section 21-707 of the Maryland Transportation Code states:
+Title 21, Subtitle 7, Section 21-707 of the Connecticut Transportation Code states: